Categories

 Swanage Town Band is a concert band of wind, brass and percussion players, holding regular gigs in Purbeck throughout the year.

-The band is led by conductor Dave Cook in practising a range of traditional band, folk and popular music, including toe-tapping show medleys, in preparation for performances at a range of local events.
+The band is led by conductor John Watkins in practising a range of traditional band, folk and popular music, including toe-tapping show medleys, in preparation for performances at a range of local events.

 Some of the most popular performances are the band’s Summer in the Bandstand recitals – grab a blanket and a picnic and head down to enjoy some good, old traditional fun in the sun at the town’s 1920s bandstand, which has excellent views over Swanage Bay.
 Or wrap up warm in winter for some festive tunes and carols at Christmastime and sing along with the band.